 Preparing For Your Program

-Safe and Healthy Travel for Students
+Safe & Healthy Travel for Students

-Students need to bring a sufficient supply of medication to last through the duration of the program.
-Medicine that is mailed may be stopped and searched or sized by customs officials.
-You should always carry prescription drugs in the original container with a prescription label showing the student’s name, the instructions for use, the name and dosage of the medication, as well as a copy of the prescription.
+Bring a sufficient supply of medication to last through the duration of your time abroad.
+(Medicine that is mailed abroad may be stopped, searched, and seized by customs officials, so you cannot count on it.)
+Always carry prescription drugs in their original container with a prescription label showing your name, the instructions for use, and the name and dosage of the medication.You should also travel with a copy of the prescription - in English.